|

-See also, below: Brasil 45s and trade wants (at end)
+Further below: Brasil 45s & trade wants

 Bajazzo featuring Pascal von Wroblewski: Fasten Seat Belts; Amiga 8-56-324; E/N S $20 -- Germany (jazz from the '80s); "Sambalita" is the relevant cut (vocal bossa) DJs should find useful